MSoretic/PartII_Project/README.md

 Table_3.txt - Accession numbers and BioSample identifiers for the additional 1000 scaffold level assemblies considered in the project

-Figure_15.pdf - pdf image of phylogenetic tree which was included as Figure 15 in the main text.
+Figure_15.pdf - pdf image of the phylogenetic tree which was included as Figure 15 in the main text.

 Figure_15.txt - phylogenetic tree, an image of which was included as Figure 15 in the main text

-Figure_1.pdf - pdf image of phylogenetic tree which was included as Figure 1 in the main text.
+Figure_1.pdf - pdf image of the phylogenetic tree which was included as Figure 1 in the main text.

 Figure_1.txt - phylogenetic tree, an image of which was included as Figure 1 in the main text

-Figure_2.pdf - pdf image of phylogenetic tree which was included as Figure 2 in the main text.
+Figure_2.pdf - pdf image of the phylogenetic tree which was included as Figure 2 in the main text.

 Figure_2.txt - phylogenetic tree, an image of which was included as Figure 2 in the main text

-Figure_3.pdf - pdf image of phylogenetic tree which was included as Figure 3 in the main text.
+Figure_3.pdf - pdf image of the phylogenetic tree which was included as Figure 3 in the main text.

 Figure_3.txt - phylogenetic tree, an image of which was included as Figure 3 in the main text

-Figure_4.pdf - pdf image of phylogenetic tree which was included as Figure 4 in the main text.
+Figure_4.pdf - pdf image of the phylogenetic tree which was included as Figure 4 in the main text.

 Figure_4.txt - phylogenetic tree, an image of which was included as Figure 4 in the main text

-Figure_5.pdf - pdf image of phylogenetic tree which was included as Figure 5 in the main text.
+Figure_5.pdf - pdf image of the phylogenetic tree which was included as Figure 5 in the main text.

 Figure_5.txt - phylogenetic tree, an image of which was included as Figure 5 in the main text